Hood Hundred

 Mount Hood, United States • 1-2 Aug 2026

-Hood Hundred is a 100-mile mountain trail race staged at Mt.
-Hood Meadows in the Mt.
-Hood National Forest, Oregon.
-The course is a crew-accessible lollipop-loop that covers a variety of mountain trail terrain and includes approximately 17,300 ft of ascent and 17,300 ft of descent.
-The event is presented by Speedland and is a Western States Endurance Run qualifier; runners must complete the course in under 34 hours to be eligible for the WSER lottery.
-The organizers plan to cap the 2026 field at 300 participants.
+Hood Hundred is a 100-mile mountain trail race on Mt.
+Hood staged at Mt.
+Hood Meadows.
+The course uses a lollipop-loop format, is crew accessible at designated aid stations and features 17,300 feet of ascent and 17,300 feet of descent.
+The event is a Western States qualifier; runners must complete the course within the 34-hour cutoff to be eligible for the WSER lottery.